andru100/Social-Network/backend/README.md

 Backend to project Social Network.
 Written in GO, utilising Gin.
 MongoDB, AWS S3 and SNS.

-In order to run simply type "go run ."

-The API requires an aws access key present on the server.
+To run locally the API requires an aws access key present on the server.
+If deploying on aws ensure IAM roles are configured correctly.
+The app only needs s3 access.

-Once running the API will connect to aws and mongo db.
+Once running the API will connect to aws s3 and mongo db.
 Its capable of signing users up, creating storage and issuing/validating JWT authentication.

-The front end to this project is in another repository named "Social Network"

-# TODO

-Seperate functions into packages